JLPennington/break/README.md

 # Martial Arts Breaking Calculator

 A command-line tool for estimating the force (in lbf) and pressure (in PSI) required to break stacks of materials commonly used in martial arts demonstrations, such as pine boards, paulownia boards, and concrete slabs.
+Now includes correlations to human bone breaking forces for educational comparison (e.g., ribs, femur, skull; approximations only, not medical advice).
 Supports pegged (spaced) and unpegged configurations, with options for custom spacing.
 Calculations are approximations based on empirical data and physics models.

 ## Features
-- Calculate force and PSI for 1-10 layers of materials.
+- Calculate force and PSI for 1-10 layers of materials, with correlated human bones that could potentially break under similar force.
 - Supports pegged (with spacing options: penny, pencil, or custom) and unpegged stacks.
 - Interactive mode for easy use without arguments.
 - Generate matrices for 1-10 layers in console or CSV format.